What is Rbate?

 What is browser-based registration?

-You will be able to use the Rbate Rmark system, but will not be able to receive search alerts.
+You will be able to use the Rbate Rmark system, but will not be able to receive search alerts nor keep an Rblog.
 Your Rmarks will not be available from another browser, and will be lost if your Rbate cookie is deleted.
 You can convert a browser-based account to an email-based account by re-registering with Rbate.

 How can I delete my Rbate account?